dburic/mkfeed/README.md

 parsing the text with user-specified patterns. mkfeed can be used to quickly provide a feed where none is available.

-mkfeed is inspired by [Feed43](http://feed43.com/) (pronounced as "Feed For Free"), an online, user-friendly service for converting web pages to RSS feeds.
+mkfeed was inspired by [Feed43](http://feed43.com/), a user-friendly service for converting web pages to RSS feeds.

-This file explains how to use mkfeed from the command line on a Linux system (but the system specific details should be easily adaptable to other systems).
+This file explains how to use mkfeed from the command line on a Linux system.
+The system specific details should be easily adaptable to other systems.

 License